sarank1634/note_for_pythonsep29/README.md

-    rpartition()	Returns a tuple where the string is parted into three parts rsplit()	Splits the string at the specified separator, and returns a list rstrip()	Returns a right trim version of the string split()	Splits the string at the specified separator, and returns a list splitlines()	Splits the string at line breaks and returns a list startswith()	Returns true if the string starts with the specified value strip()	Returns a trimmed version of the string swapcase()	Swaps cases, lower case becomes upper case and vice versa title()	Converts the first character of each word to upper case translate()	Returns a translated string
+    rpartition()	Returns a tuple where the string is parted into three parts rsplit()	Splits the string at the specified separator, and returns a list rstrip()	Returns a right trim version of the string

+# split() |	Splits the string at the specified separator, and returns a list

+#  Definition and Usage
-    upper()	Converts a string into upper case
+ The split() method splits a string into a list.

- zfill()	Fills the string with a specified number of 0 values at the beginning
+ You can specify the separator, default separator is any whitespace.

+Note: When maxsplit is specified, the list will contain the specified number of elements plus one.

+# Syntax
+    string.split(separator, maxsplit)
+    Parameter Values
+    Parameter	Description
+    separator	Optional.
+Specifies the separator to use when splitting the string.
+By default any whitespace is a separator maxsplit	Optional.
+Specifies how many splits to do.
+Default value is -1, which is "all occurrences"

 # (eg):-
+        txt = "welcome to the jungle"
+        x = txt.split()
+        print(x)

+# splitlines()	|  Splits the string at line breaks and returns a list

+#  Definition and Usage
+   The splitlines() method splits a string into a list.
+The splitting is done at line breaks.

+#  Syntax
+   string.splitlines(keeplinebreaks)
+# (eg):-
+        txt = "Thank you for the music\nWelcome to the jungle" x = txt.splitlines()
+        print(x)
+# o/p:- ['Thank you for the music', 'Welcome to the jungle']

+# Definition and Usage
+The splitlines() method splits a string into a list.
+The splitting is done at line breaks.

+# Syntax
+string.splitlines(keeplinebreaks)

+#   startswith() |	Returns true if the string starts with the specified value

+# Syntax
+string.startswith(value, start, end)

+# (eg):-
+        txt = "Hello, welcome to my world." x = txt.startswith("Hello")
+        print(x)

+#  strip()	Returns a trimmed version of the string
+  The strip() method removes any leading, and trailing whitespaces.

+  Leading means at the beginning of the string, trailing means at the end.

+ You can specify which character(s) to remove, if not, any whitespaces will be removed.

+# Syntax
+string.strip(characters)

+# (eg):-
+       txt = "     banana     "
+       x = txt.strip()
+       print("of all fruits", x, "is my favorite")

+#  swapcase()	Swaps cases, lower case becomes upper case and vice versa

+# (eg):-
+        txt = "Hello My Name Is PETER" x = txt.swapcase()
+        print(x)

+#  title()  | Converts the first character of each word to upper case
+# The title() method returns a string where the first character in every word is upper case.
+Like a header, or a title.

+If the word contains a number or a symbol, the first letter after that will be converted to upper case.

+# (eg):-
+        txt = "Welcome to my 2nd world" x = txt.title()
+        print(x)

+#  translate()  | Returns a translated string

+# (eg):-
+# use a dictionary with ascii codes to replace 83 (S) with 80 (P):
+        mydict = {83:  80}
+        txt = "Hello Sam!"
+        print(txt.translate(mydict))

+# upper()	Converts a string into upper case
+# (eg):-
+        txt = "Hello my friends"
+        x = txt.upper()
+        print(x)

+# zfill()	Fills the string with a specified number of 0 values at the beginning:-

+ # (eg):-
     txt = "50"

     x = txt.zfill(10)

     print(x)

+# Python Booleans
+    Booleans represent one of two values: True or False.

+    Boolean Values
+    In programming you often need to know if an expression is True or False.

+    You can evaluate any expression in Python, and get one of two answers, True or False.

+    When you compare two values, the expression is evaluated and Python returns the Boolean answer:

+    Most Values are True
+    Almost any value is evaluated to True if it has some sort of content.

+    Any string is True, except empty strings.

+    Any number is True, except 0.

+    Any list, tuple, set, and dictionary are True, except empty ones

+# (eg):-
+        bool("abc")
+        bool(123)
+        bool(["apple", "cherry", "banana"])